How to Bury Negative Results on Search Engines with Reverse SEO

 If you want to bury negative links about your company on web search results using Reverse SEO, here’s what you’ll need to do to get started.

 Content Marketing for Online Reputation Repair via Reverse SEO

 Create New Online Assets that You Control and Can Use to Improve Your Online Reputation

 In addition to promoting the web pages directly underneath the negative result, you’ll want to create new online assets that you can promote with SEO in an attempt to rank them above the negative search result.
 Because you own the new online assets you’ll be creating, you can link from them to existing web pages that rank below the negative result(s).

 Create accounts on the leading Web 2.0 sites.
 Try to stay active on these sites by posting regular updates with fresh content.
 Also, it’s important to optimize your social media profiles for the name of your company (or for the search term for which you want to suppress negative results).

-Build links to the to the web 2.0 profiles and blogs you created, as well as to the existing search results that appear underneath the negative result.
-Link the web 2.0 profiles and blogs to each other and to the existing non-negative search results.
+Build links to the web 2.0 profiles and blogs you created, as well as to the existing search results that appear underneath the negative result.
+Link the web 2.0 profiles and blogs to each other and to the existing positive and non-negative search results.